EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Transferring EDHOC in CoAP {#app-a1}

-EDHOC can be transferred as an exchange of CoAP {{RFC7252}} messages, with the CoAP client as party U and the CoAP server as party V. By default, EDHOC is sent to the Uri-Path: "/.well-known/edhoc", but an application may define its own path that can be discovered e.g. using resource directory {{I-D.ietf-core-resource-directory}}.
+EDHOC can be transferred as an exchange of CoAP {{RFC7252}} messages.
+By default, the CoAP client is Party U and the CoAP server is Party V, but the roles SHOULD be chosen to protect the most sensitive identity, see {{sec-cons}}.
+By default, EDHOC is sent to the Uri-Path: "/.well-known/edhoc", but an application may define its own path that can be discovered e.g. using resource directory {{I-D.ietf-core-resource-directory}}.

 In practice, EDHOC message_1 is sent in the payload of a POST request from the client to the server's resource for EDHOC.
 EDHOC message_2 or the EDHOC error message is sent from the server to the client in the payload of a 2.04 Changed response.
 EDHOC message_3 or the EDHOC error message is sent from the client to the server's resource in the payload of a POST request.
-If needed, an EDHOC error message is sent from the server to the client in the payload of a 2.04 Changed response or from the client to the server in the payload of a POST request.
+If needed, an EDHOC error message is sent from the server to the client in the payload of a 2.04 Changed response.

 An example of a successful EDHOC exchange using CoAP is shown in {{fig-edhoc-oscore-det}}.